-Virginia Western has launched a campus-wide retention initiative focused on retaining students and increasing student satisfaction and success.
+Virginia Western's campus-wide retention initiative focused on retaining students and increasing student satisfaction and success.
 Retention activities are coordinated through the Advising and Retention Services and include the following components:

-- A referral system where faculty identify and use resources to assist students in accomplishing their educational goals; - 2.
-A series of special topic workshops; and - 3.
-A program of intrusive advising for developmental and academic probation students to help them achieve success.
+- A referral system where faculty identify and use resources to assist students in successfully completing their classes; - 2.
+A series of special topic success skills workshops; and - 3.
+A program of intrusive advising for developmental and academic warning and academic probation students to help them achieve success.

-The one-on-one tutorials started under this program are now coordinated through the Learning Technology Center.
-For more information, contact Dr. Gloria Lindsay in the Advising and Retention Services Office at (540) 857-7583.
+For more information, contact Dr. Gloria Lindsay in the Advising and Retention Services office (C105) at (540) 857-7583.